Battle of Solomon's Fork: Journey to Kansas

-In May 1857, Colonel 'Bull' Sumner led his four cavalry march of 300 soldiers and Pawnee scouts out of Fort Leavenworth.
-Major John Sedgwick would be taking the southbound route with the 1st Cavalry, forty wagons, and five Delaware scouts.
-Sumner’s course was supposed to lead to the west bank of the Platte and North Platte rivers, a known Cheyenne territory.
+In May 1857, Colonel Edwin "Bull" Sumner led his cavalry of 300 soldiers and Pawnee scouts west from Fort Leavenworth in a punitive expedition against the Cheyenne.
+Major John Sedgwick took a southern route with the 1st Cavalry, forty wagons, and five Delaware scouts.
+Sumner’s course was supposed to lead to the west bank of the Platte and North Platte rivers, in Cheyenne territory.

-In early June, Sumner's party encountered their first obstacle.
+In early June, Sumner's party encountered its first obstacle.
 The river was swollen from the heavy snowmelt from winter and freezing water.
 The 300 men and horses tried to cross, but several men and horses drowned on the way across.
 After the river disaster, the company encountered a hot and dry plain that Wagon Master Percival G. Lowe described as "thirty miles across…the hottest place this side of the Dives, and…about as dry."

 On June 30, the company came across what was once a tiny stream but was now a 100-yard-wide swamp.
-Troops had to make their dirt road around the marsh, unwilling to lose more to drowning.
+The soldiers tracked a dirt road around the marsh, unwilling to lose more to drowning.
 Eventually, Sumner discovered that his two guides did not know the location of the meeting point for their other company of troops under Sedgwick.

-While the U.S. troops were the elements to reach Kansas, the Cheyenne people prepared for war.
-While on a buffalo hunt, the two sectors of the Cheyenne people discovered that the United States army was hunting them.
+While the U.S. troops battled the elements in search of the natives, the Cheyenne prepared for war.
+While on a buffalo hunt, the two sectors of the Cheyenne people discovered that the United States Army was hunting them.
 They decided to remain together for safety and prepare for the attack.
-Soon, the Delaware and Pawnee scouts discovered fresh tracks of Natives.
-They led Sumner on a five-day trek with only 50 men and no supplies strait to the Cheyenne encampment.
-However, 300 Cheyenne were lined up and ready for battle.
+Soon, the Delaware and Pawnee scouts discovered fresh tracks.
+They led Sumner on a five-day trek with only 50 men and no supplies straight to the Cheyenne encampment, where they found 300 Cheyenne had already formed a line of battle.